idvorkin/idvorkin.github.io/_posts/2020-04-01-Igor-Eulogy.md

 - Taking her out to do photography
 - Long walks in the arboretum where we talk about her challenges, pride, and adventures
 - Seeing how independent she is
+  - How she goes on long bike rides (story of Math Agency bike riding)
+  - How she does quadrobics at night bringing her string and mushroom knife
 - Seeing her love of sharks
   - Knowing so many shark facts
   - Making her own shark suit